Modeling and Evaluating Trust Dynamics in Multi-Human Multi-Robot Task Allocation: Methodology

 The ECT Model is built from the Expectation Confirmation Theory, a technique from psychology which defines satisfaction as the interplay between expectation, performance, and disconfirmation \cite{oliver1977effect}.
 In our context, the ECT model is built on the assumption that trust in the context of HRC is based on the difference between expectations of robot performance before a task and the actual performance of a robot following the completion of a task.

 The ECT model addresses a critical gap by introducing trust models for MH-MR teams and explicitly incorporating the dynamic nature of human expectations in collaborative scenarios.
 Unlike previous single-human robot trust models that often treat trust as a static or slowly evolving parameter, the ECT model recognizes that human trust in robotic teammates is continuously shaped by the interplay between prior expectations and observed performance.
 This viewpoint is crucial in complex, high-stakes environments where team compositions and task demands change rapidly.
-By grounding the model in Expectation Confirmation Theory \cite{oliver1977effect}, an established framework from consumer psychology, we leverage insights from human decision-making processes that have been extensively studied and adapted in different contexts \cite{bhattacherjee2001understanding,hossain2012expectation}.
-This interdisciplinary approach allows us to capture nuanced aspects of trust formation and maintenance in new ways.
+By grounding the model in Expectation Confirmation Theory \cite{oliver1977effect}, we leverage insights from human decision-making processes that have been extensively studied and adapted in different contexts \cite{bhattacherjee2001understanding,hossain2012expectation}.

-The ECT model includes several components as illustrated in Fig. \ref{fig:ect_model}, including initial trust, which is often based on the assumption of a robot's capability and perception; performance evaluation, which is based on the actual performance of a robot on a task; trust updating mechanisms that seek to match initial expectations to performance, and team-trust aggregation function that seeks to determine the overall team trust on a robot capability as a means of measuring and determining the final trust score for task allocation.
-Our model outline is presented in detail in Table \ref{tab:trust_framework}.
+As illustrated in \ref{fig:ect_model}, the ECT model consists of several components: (1) initial trust, based on assumptions of a robot’s capability and perception; (2) performance evaluation, which assesses a robot’s actual task performance; and (3) trust updating mechanisms that align initial expectations with observed performance.
+Our model outline is presented in detail in Table \ref{tab:trust_framework} and described below.

+In this work, we implemented the ECT model by incorporating multi‐faceted trust, adaptive learning rates, task‐specific histories, and partial/conditional decay.
+Our overall goals were (i)~to evaluate robot performance against evolving expectations, (ii)~to update trust accordingly, and (iii)~to decide if a given agent should attempt or decline a task under different contexts based on their score.
+Below, we detail each key component.